CPRE

-CPRE, The Countryside Charity, formerly known by names such as the Council for the Preservation of Rural England and the Council for the Protection of Rural England, is a charity in England with over 40,000 members and supporters.
-Formed in 1926 by Patrick Abercrombie to limit urban sprawl and ribbon development, the CPRE claims to be one of the longest running environmental groups in the UK.
+CPRE, The Countryside Charity, formerly known by names such as the Council for the Preservation of Rural England and the Campaign to Protect Rural England, is a charity in England with over 40,000 members and supporters.
+Formed in 1926 by Patrick Abercrombie to limit urban sprawl and ribbon development, the CPRE claims to be one of the longest-running environmental groups in the UK.
 CPRE campaigns for a "sustainable future" for the English countryside.
-They state it is "a vital but undervalued environmental, economic and social asset to the nation."
-They aim to "highlight threats and promote positive solutions."
-They campaign using their own research to lobby the public and all levels of government.
+It states it is "a vital but undervalued environmental, economic and social asset to the nation."
+It aims to "highlight threats and promote positive solutions."
+It campaigns using its own research to lobby the public and all levels of government.